13 Days in Nepal from AU$10,588

 No, most of the walking is very very easy.
 There are a few steep bits that are very short, but we also have the added impact of a little altitude in the mix.
 So we do everything gentle, and every walk is optional.

-The terrain in Nepal is always uneven, which means solid walking boots with high ankle support is recommended.
-We don't do heavy walks on the Be Your Best tours, but we do expect to travese dusty and rocky trails.
+Solid walking boots with high ankle support is a good option, or "trail runners" that are designed to provide superior cushioning for arthritic conditions, but also excellent traction on uneven terrain.
+We don't do heavy walks on the Be Your Best tours, but we do expect to traverse dusty and rocky trails.

 Very cold.
 We travel on the edges of winter and the night air can drop to zero degrees.
-Guesthouses are energy poor and offer no heating, so we supply sleeping bags for additional warmth.
+Guesthouses are energy poor and offer no heating, so we supply sleeping bags for additional warmth where necessary.
 Some people feel the cold more than others, while some people get too warm inside the sleeping bags.
+Please note that not all our itineraries travel to higher elevations or use trekkers guesthouses.

 Yes.
 Everywhere we travel is good for electricity, although the supply can drop out for hours at a time.
 Charging camera batteries or a laptop each day is never a problem.